 |Nutritional Guidelines (per serving)|

-- 3 cups of chopped ripe tomatoes with juice (or canned tomatoes)
+- 3 cups chopped ripe tomatoes with juice

-- 1 cup of finely ground toasted breadcrumbs
+- 1/2 cup finely ground toasted breadcrumbs (divided)

 - Sea salt (to taste)